Joe Cotterill: Political career

 Cotterill joined the Labour Party in 1928 and became secretary of first the Wanganui East branch and later the Wanganui LRC.
 At the 1933 local-body elections he was elected to both the Wanganui City Council and Power Board, sitting on the bodies until 1938.
 In 1944 he was elected to the Wanganui Harbour Board, serving a three-year term.
 He served in the New Zealand Army during World War II and was also the first chairman of the Wanganui rehabilitation committee when it was established in 1943, serving as its head for many years.

 He represented the Wanganui electorate from 1935 to 1960, when he retired for family reasons, by which time he was Wanganui's longest ever serving MP.
+In 1943 he faced a challenge from John A. Lee's Democratic Soldier Labour Party.

 He became Labour's junior whip in 1951 and was senior whip from 1952 until 1958.
 Cotterill was regarded as one of the best performing backbenchers of the First Labour Government and many thought he was more than unlucky to miss out on a place in cabinet after the formation of the Second Labour Government in 1957.

 Cotterill was particularly interested in foreign affairs and spoke frequently on the topic in parliament.
 During the Second Labour Government he was chairman of Parliament's External Affairs Committee.
 In 1960 he represented the government at the opening of the third Cook Islands Legislative Assembly.
 He was also New Zealand's representative at two Commonwealth association conferences, in Ottawa in 1952 and Kampala in 1960.
 He was also the chair of a select committee on irrigation in New Zealand.

 In 1953, Cotterill was awarded the Queen Elizabeth II Coronation Medal.